Our Blog

 At its most basic level, a cloud backup works by installing the best backup software application on your servers.
 This software is configured to automatically - and periodically - upload an encrypted copy of your data, via your internet connection, to the data centre for safe and secure storage.

-Essentially, this automated solution manages your offsite backup for you, so you don’t have to.
+Essentially, this automated solution manages your off-site backup for you, so you don’t have to.

 Advantages of Cloud Backup for Businesses